sergio-uriza/Back-Personal-Web-MERN/README.md

 ## Project Scripts

+- *"npm run test":* Running this script will start the testing process with Jest (Without Confg).

+- *"npm run clean":* Running this script will will permanently delete all files in the 'dist' folder.

 - *"npm run swagger":* Running this script will create the files and routes corresponding to the documentation implemented in the controllers of the endpoints of the project.

+- *"npm run format":* Running this script will format all of the project's code using the Prettier tool under the parameters set in its configuration file.

-- *"npm run dev":* Running this script will concurrently execute the *"build"* and *"start"* scripts one after the other, keeping a constant monitor for any changes to re-execute both processes.
+- *"npm run lint":* Running this script you will be able to print to the terminal all those errors and warnings thrown by es-lint, after analyzing the project code according to its configuration.

-- *"npm run test":* Running this script will start the testing process with Jest.
+- *"npm run lint-fix":* Running this script you will allow es-lint to fix as many errors and warnings as possible and print the remaining errors and warnings to the terminal, after analyzing the project's code according to its configuration.

-- *"npm run serve:coverage":* Running this script will shot the test script, then accesses the location of the generated report in html format and mounts it on a local server with the Serve dependency.
+- *"npm run dev":* Running this script will  execute the TS code of the application in a development environment, keeping a constant monitor for any changes to re-execute the script.

-- *"npm run build":* Running this script will compile the project defined by the *tsconfig.json* with *tsc*.
-This compile a set of TypeScript files into a compressed global JS file (development mode).
+- *"npm run build":* Running this script will trigger the *clean* script to then compile the project code with *tsc*.
+This causes the conversion of TypeScript files to generated Javascript files in the 'dist' folder.

 - *"npm run start":* Running this script will execute the main compiled JS file in NodeJS using the globally available node command.

-- *"npm run build:prod":* Running this script will compile the project defined by the *tsconfig.json* with *tsc*.
-This compile a set of TypeScript files into a super compressed global JS file (production mode).

 ## Environment Variables